Altinity/clickhouse-operator/docs/security_hardening.md

 ```

+> **Note**: While passwords are retrieved from secrets and no longer appear in the `ClickHouseInstallation`, they are still deployed to the ClickHouse `users.xml` configuration (hashed).
+>
-**Note**: while passwords are retrieved from secrets, and do not appear in `ClickHouseInstallation` anymore, they are still deployed to ClickHouse users.xml configuration (hashed).
-The alternate approach is to map secrets to environment variables and use ClickHouse 'from_env' feature that reads parts of configuration from the environment variables, so even hashes are not exposed.
-However, that would require to recreate ClickHouse podTemplates when adding new users.
+> The alternate approach is to map secrets to environment variables and use the ClickHouse '**from_env**' feature that reads parts of configuration from the environment variables, so even hashes are not exposed.
+>
+> This approach requires recreating the ClickHouse podTemplates when adding new users.

-### Securing 'default' user
+### Securing the 'default' user

-While 'default' user is protected by network rules, the passwordless operatation is often not allowed by infosec teams.
-The password for 'default' user can be changed the same way as for other users.
-However, 'default' user is also used by ClickHouse in order to run distributed queries.
-If password changes, distributed queries may stop working.
-In order keep distributed queries running without exposing the password, ClickHouse allows to use a secret token for inter-cluster communications instead of 'default' user credentials.
-Operator supports it as follows:
+While the '**default**' user is protected by network rules, passwordless operation is often not allowed by infosec teams.

+- The password for the '**default**' user can be changed the same way as for other users.
+- However, the '**default**' user is also used by ClickHouse to run distributed queries.
+- If the password changes, distributed queries may stop working.

+To keep distributed queries running without exposing the password, configure ClickHouse to use a  secret token for inter-cluster communications instead of 'default' user credentials.

+The Operator supports the following:

 #### 'auto' secret

-ClickHouse can generate this secret token automatically.
-This is simplest and recommended way.
+The following YAML example shows how to let ClickHouse generate the secret token automatically.
+This is the simplest and recommended way.

 ```
 spec: